ionic-team/capacitor-site/pages/docs/v3/cordova/migrating-from-cordova-to-capacitor.md

 Begin by auditing your existing Cordova plugins - it's possible that you may be able to remove ones that are no longer needed.

-Next, review all of Capacitor's [core plugins](/docs/apis) as well as [community plugins](/docs/plugins/community).
+Next, review all of Capacitor's [official plugins](/docs/apis) as well as [community plugins](/docs/plugins/community).
 You may be able to switch to the Capacitor-equivalent Cordova plugin.

 Some plugins may not match functionality entirely, but based on the features you need that may not matter.